Mind games: Populists' 'downward spiral' to unhappiness – DW – 08/28/2024

 Other studies have suggested that voting for populist parties increases discontent, but, said Kende, discontent is not the same as unhappiness.

-The issue of negative rhetoric, on the other hand, rang true for Kende.
-Hungary's populist leader Viktor Orban and his political party, Fidesz, have been in power for 14 years.
-Their negative rhetoric never let's up, said Kende: "It's paradoxical because they should have solved all ‘our problems' but that's not in their interest."
+On the other hand, the issue of negative rhetoric rang true for Kende.
+Hungary's populist leader Viktor Orban , and his Fidesz party have been in power for 14 years.
+Their negative rhetoric never lets up, said Kende.
+"It's paradoxical because they should have solved all ‘our problems,' but that's not in their interest."

-Populists seldom campaign on their success, only on new threats, said Kende.
-And that can affect voters and their future voting behavior.
+Kende said populists seldom campaign on their success, only on new threats.
+This can affect voters and their future voting behavior.

 None of this means that voters on the left of politics are necessarily happier than those on the right.

-Researchers aren't clear why this is, but it may be that people from any political standpoint feel unhappy if their views aren't reflected by governing institutions.
+Researchers are unsure why this is, but it may be that people of any political standpoint feel unhappy if their views aren't reflected by governing institutions.

 "[From our study], we are far from pinning down the mechanism, unfortunately: whether the observed deterioration in well-being is due to the negative rhetoric of the AfD or rather due to feeling marginalized and non-mainstream.
 We actually point to both possibilities," said Adena.